vpht1/hband/README_en.md

 We will only collect and process when you use related functions or services "2.
 What information will we collect or process?
 "Relevant information mentioned in.
 E.g:

--**When create H Band Account**, you will provide some basic personal information.
-Your H Band account is a core component of products and services so that you can access and control your personal data.
+-**When creating H Band Account**, you will provide some basic personal information.
+Your H Band account is a core component of products and services so that you can access and control your personal data. <br />
 -**When you use our app**,  some personal data will be registered in your H Band account.
 This is the case when you set alarms, share information, measure steps, fill in fields in apps, and install and synchronize products and apps.
-All personal data we collect when you use the app will be stored in your H Band account.
+All personal data we collect when you use the app will be stored in your H Band account. <br />
 -**When you use our products and services**, we will collect your personal data to help you monitor your health.
 Each product needs to collect and process specific personal data.
 In our **Help Center**, you can consult the user guide for each product, which contains all the information specific to the personal data processed by each product, especially how it is configured.
 -**When you contact our customer support team**, our team can temporarily obtain some personal data of your H Band account until the problem is solved.